The Show of Shows: Plot

-The film was styled in the same format as the earlier Metro-Goldwyn-Mayer film The Hollywood Revue of 1929.
-The high budget of the film meant that although it performed well at the box office, it did not return as much profit as The Hollywood Revue of 1929.
-Show of Shows was originally meant to be and advertised as being an all-color talking movie; however, twenty-one minutes were in black and white—17 minutes of the first part and the first four minutes of part two.
+The film is styled in the same format as was the earlier MGM film The Hollywood Revue of 1929.
+Because of the film's high budget, although it performed well at the box office, it did not return as much profit as did The Hollywood Revue of 1929.
+Show of Shows was originally intended as an all-color sound film and promoted as such, but 21 minutes were shot in black and white—17 minutes of the first part and the first four minutes of part two.